matthijs2704/homebridge-thinkingcleaner/README.md

 **We expect you have created a `config.json` already using the steps on the [Homebridge](https://github.com/nfarina/homebridge) page**

-Now we are going to add the Thinking Cleaner Accessore to the `config.json` file.
+Now we are going to add the Thinking Cleaner accessory to the `config.json` file.
 In the `config.json` add the following to the `accessories` section:

 ```JSON
 {